NPellet/lambda-wrappers/README.md

 }
 ```

 And that's it for the most basic implementation !
-Use `path/to/route.handler` as a Lambda entry-point.
+You may now use `path/to/route.handler` as a Lambda entry-point.

-We've added a lot of stuff, which may not really make sense and seems burdensome.
-Let's now move to the real added value of this setup.

 ## Details

+In this section we explore the benefits that our approach brings.

-### AWS Event sources
+### Triggering from different AWS sources
 Wrapper factory constructors are available for

 - API Gateway: